 Why is My Dachshund Gaining Weight?

-If you have tried all of the Weight loss ideas above, and your Dachshund is still having issues with obesity, get them checked out by a vet.
-Your dog may have an illness that is causing the weight gain.
-Chronic illnesses like Cushing’s Disease and Hypothyroidism can cause weight gain in dogs.
+If you have tried all of the weight loss ideas above, and your Dachshund is still having issues with obesity, get them checked out by a vet.

 What helps your Dachshund Lose Weight?
 Let us know in the Comments.